nojoven/peaks/docs/docs/api_reference.md

 This section documents the API endpoints and their parameters, reflecting the current implementation using FastAPI and SQLModel.

+## Authentication

+### API Key Authentication

+Contact the administrator to obtain an API key.

+### OAuth Authentication with GitHub

+Contact the administrator to obtain the OAuth client ID and secret as well as the required URLs.

+The present router is prefixed with "auth/" so the endpoints are only accessible at "auth/endpoint".
+The callback endpoint is "auth/auth".

 ## Endpoints

+### IMPORTANT
+The HTTP responses status codes need to be reviewed and updated.
+Server errors should be 5xx, not 4xx.
+We will improve this later

+### Peaks

 - **`GET /peaks/peak/{peak_id}`:** Retrieve a peak by its ID.
   - Parameters: